-Lung cancer, mesothelioma, and asbestosis are difficult diseases to treat, often leading to time away from work and considerable medical expenses.
+Lung cancer, mesothelioma, and asbestos are difficult diseases to treat, often leading to time away from work and considerable medical expenses.
 An asbestos lawsuit can allow patients to receive compensation for their medical costs, lost wages, and pain and suffering.
-Before deciding on a course of action, you may want to get started with a free initial claim evaluation from an attorney with asbestos experience.
+Before deciding on a course of action, speak with an experienced asbestos and mesothelioma lawyer near you today.